etcd-io/etcd/Documentation/dev-guide/local_cluster.md

 ---
 title: Set up a local cluster
+weight: 3125
+description: Configuring local clusters for testing and development
 ---

 For testing and development deployments, the quickest and easiest way is to configure a local cluster.
 For a production deployment, refer to the [clustering][clustering] section.